 “I got out of it exactly what I wanted and really enjoyed it.“

 “‘I found the songwriting instruction sessions particularly useful.
 ‘Very useful advice and exercises”

 “The retreat was a great place to collaborate and meet like-minded people.
 It has since given me the momentum and new tools that I needed to get me songwriting more regularly and in a more structured way”

-Murray Webster has over 40 years experience as a multi-genre songwriter, having performed at some of the most prestigious music venues including The Astoria, The Hammersmith Palais and The Forum in London as well as The Mint in LA and Douglas Corner Cafe in Nashville.
-He has a Masters Degree in songwriting and a PTLLS teaching qualification and has facilitated London Songwriters workshops for the last six years, including seven enthusiastically received residential countryside retreats.
-He has mainly pitched his own broadcast quality recordings to Film/TV opportunities and also records his own personal Pop/Rock, Country and Folk material.
-His self-produced track ‘Summer’s Day (Shall I Compare Thee)’ is featured on an award-winning compilation album celebrating the Shakespeare 400 centenary and he has two songs on a Christmas compilation album featured in the Guinness Book Of Records.
+Murray Webster has over 40 years experience as a multi-genre songwriter, having performed at some of the most prestigious music venues including The Astoria, The Hammersmith Palais, The Forum, The WAG Club, Bracknell Jazz Festival, The Mint (LA) and Douglas Corner Cafe (Nashville).
+He has taught and facilitated London Songwriters workshops for the last six years, including seven highly successful Countryside Songwriting Retreats.
+He has a Masters Degree in Songwriting, a PTLLS teaching qualification as a Community Music Leader and has regularly mentored young people in music skills for NCS – The Challenge.
+His latest self-produced tracks feature on albums commemorating the Shakespeare 400 centenary and a Christmas compilation, being part of a project series featured in The Guinness Book Of Records.